EdwinWenink/archive_fever/content/posts/48-vim_fast_creating_and_linking_notes.md

 let g:zettelkasten = "/home/edwin/Notes/Zettelkasten/"
 ```

-Now we want to define our own custom command that 1) pre-fills all the stuff we don't want to type, namely the timestamp and the extension (I always use markdown), and 2) prompts you for the name of your note:
+Second, we want to define our own custom command that 1) pre-fills all the stuff we don't want to type, namely the timestamp and the extension (I always use markdown), and 2) that prompts you for the name of your note:

 ```
 command! -nargs=1 NewZettel :execute ":e" zettelkasten . strftime("%Y%m%d%H%M") . "-<args>.md"